Qumulo/docs/administrator-guide/encryption-data-security/managing-encryption-at-rest.md

 {{site.data.alerts.caution}}
 <ul>
   <li>If the master key is deleted from the KMS, and all nodes in the cluster are rebooted, all data on the cluster becomes permanently unrecoverable.</li>
   <li>If you allow the certificates to expire, or the master key is deleted accidentally, you must create a new, valid configuration as soon as possible.
-To warn you of this scenario, the Web UI indicates if any of your certificates are about to expire, or if the configured master key becomes unavailable.</li>
+To warn you of this scenario, the Qumulo Core Web UI indicates if any of your certificates are about to expire, or if the configured master key becomes unavailable.</li>
 </ul>
 {{site.data.alerts.end}}